Derek Strange and Terry Quinn

-And if anyone can tear deep into the heart of the race issue, it's Pelecanos, who hasalways shown a deft hand at plumbing the dark undertones of America's obsessions with race.
-He not only defiantly plays race cards, he plays them with glee, and makes them do tricks.
+If anyone can tear deep into the heart of the issue, it's Pelecanos, who has always shown a deft hand at plumbing the dark undertones of America's obsessions with race.
+He doesn't just play race cards, he plays them with glee and makes them do tricks.

-Right As Rain is just one powerful, kick-ass book.
-Not only does he tackle issues of race, but he delivers some of his most compelling characters yet (the shitkicker father-son team of drug runners have to be read to believe), and delivers one hell of a finale, all rendered in a terse, matter-of-fact style that recalls Dashiell Hammett at times or Joe Gores' DKA novels.
-And even better was the fact that Right as Rain was followed by Hell To Pay (2002) and the heart-rending Soul Circus (2003), which seemed to wrap up the series.
+Right As Rain is just one powerful, kick-ass book, as Pelecanose delivers some of his most compelling characters yet (the shitkicker father-son team of drug runners has to be read to believe), and delivers one hell of a finale, all rendered in a terse, matter-of-fact style that recalls Dashiell Hammett at times or Joe Gores' DKA novels.
+And even better was the fact that it was followed by Hell To Pay (2002) and the heart-rending Soul Circus (2003), which seemed to wrap up the series.

-In fact, don't be completely shocked to discover Pelecanos' other series characters, such as Dimitri Karras, Marcus Clay or Spero Lucas showing up in this series -- or any of his other books.
+In fact, don't be completely shocked to discover Pelecanos' other series characters, such as Dimitri Karras or Marcus Clay showing up in this series -- or any of his other books.
 Pelecanos has created an entire D.C.-bound universe of fictional characters whose lives (and those of their relatives) intersect each others in often strange and amusing ways.

 * * * * *

-Pelecanos' original British publisher, Serpent's Tail, once boasted of George Pelecanos as the rightful heir to the noir tradition of James Cain, David Goodis and Jim Thompson, and judging from much of the critical praise he's received, they may be right.
-One reviewer has even called Pelecanos "the Zola of Washington," a reference he (and I) freely admits he had to look up.
+Pelecanos' original British publisher, Serpent's Tail, once proclaimed Pelecanos "the rightful heir to the noir tradition of James Cain, David Goodis and Jim Thompson," and judging from much of the critical praise he's received, they may be right.
+One reviewer even dubbed Pelecanos "the Zola of Washington," a reference he (and I) both admitted we had to look up.